 Our plastic surgeons perform breast lift surgery as an outpatient procedure at The Health Center outpatient surgery center in Kalispell and North Valley Hospital in Whitefish.
 The surgery is usually performed with general anesthesia and takes 1.5 to 3.5 hours to complete.
 Techniques vary, but the most common procedure involves an anchor-shaped incision following the natural contour of the breast.
 The incision outlines the area from which breast skin will be removed and defines the new location for the nipple.
-When the excess skin has been removed, the nipple and areola are moved to the higher position.
+When the excess skin has been removed, the nipple and areola are moved to a higher position.
 The skin surrounding the areola is then brought down and together to reshape the breast.
-Stitches are usually located around the areola, in a vertical line extending downwards from the nipple area, and along the lower crease of the breast.
+Stitches are usually placed around the areola, in a vertical line extending downwards from the nipple area, and along the lower crease of the breast.

 Some patients, especially those with relatively small breasts and minimal sagging, may be candidates for modified procedures requiring less extensive incisions.
 One such procedure is the doughnut (or concentric) mastopexy, in which circular incisions are made around the areola, and a doughnut-shaped area of skin is removed.

 If you’re having an implant inserted along with your breast lift, it will be placed in a pocket directly under the breast tissue or under the chest muscle.

 After surgery, you’ll wear an elastic bandage or a surgical bra over gauze dressings.
 Your breasts will be bruised, swollen, and uncomfortable for a day or 2, but the pain shouldn’t be severe.
 Any discomfort you do feel can be relieved with medications prescribed by your surgeon.

 Within a few days, the bandages or surgical bra will be replaced by a soft support bra.
 You’ll need to wear this bra around the clock for 3 to 4 weeks, over a layer of gauze.
 The stitches will be removed after a week or 2.